ckb-next/ckb-next/DAEMON.md

 - `get :id` returns the current mode's ID and modification number in the form of `mode <n> id <guid> <modification>`.
 - `get :profileid` returns the current profile's ID and modification number in the form of `profileid <guid> <modification>`.
 - `get :hwid` and `get :hwprofileid` return the same thing except from the current hardware profile/mode.
 As before, the ouput will be the same but with `hwid` and `hwprofileid` instead of `id` and `profileid`.
 - `get :rgb` returns an `rgb` command equivalent to the current RGB state.
-Note that the keyboard has a limited color precision, so `rgb 123456 get :rgb` will not output `rgb 123456`.
-The only guarantee is that the `rgb` output will produce the same colors seen on the keyboard.
 - `get :hwrgb` does the same thing, but retrieves the colors currently stored in the hardware profile.
 The output will say `hwrgb` instead of `rgb`.
-- `get :rgbon` returns either `rgb off` or `rgb on` depending on whether or not lighting was enabled.
-There is no `:hwrgbon` because the hardware lights are always on.

 Like `notify`, you must prefix your command with `@<node>` to get data printed to a node other than `notify0`.